timunie/Ava-ApiTests/website/docs/E_Avalonia_Threading_DispatcherOperation_Completed.md

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler" target="_blank" rel="noopener noreferrer">EventHandler</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler" target="_blank" rel="noopener noreferrer">EventHandler</a>Completed indicates that the operation was invoked and has either completed successfully or faulted.
+Completed indicates that the operation was invoked and has either completed successfully or faulted.
 Note that a canceled or aborted operation is never is never considered completed.

 ## See Also